 Jean was one of 14 children born on Henry Street (above) in the house where the car is.
 These houses were built for weavers who worked at the factories and have since been torn down.
 They had walled yards to the rear with two rooms upstairs and two rooms and a scullery downstairs.
 Jean’s mother passed away in 1999 at the age of 94.
 She went blind as her mother did before her.

-“Ellis’s Pub in Edenderry (black and white building right),” says Jean, “is the Liggett stronghold, and watering hold if you get my meaning.
+“Ellis’s Pub in Edenderry (black and white building above),” says Jean, “is the Liggett stronghold, and watering hold if you get my meaning.
 The old railway station was right on their doorsteps.
 Picture in your mind a small old lady.
 A long skirt, shawl draped over her head, and around her shoulders: this was Aunt Mary Alice Liggett.
 She carried a large bunch of keys.
 If she came across a drunken fight she hit the nearest man on the head with the keys and sent him kicking as my mother would say.
 This ended the fight and Mary Alice would enter her home on Foundry Street and lock the door behind her.
 She was addicted to snuff.
 One night my grandmother Sally was dying, and as was the custom, the family gathered.
 The bawnshee was heard crying.
 ‘That’s it come for Sally,’ said Mary Alice.
 She went home to her house, and when she did not appear the next day, someone went to see how she was.
 Mary Alice was dead.
 The bawnshee had come for her and not for Sally.”
 Mary Alice’s house resided in the vicinity of Bridge and Foundry Streets pictured below.